What made your good sinuses go bad?

 Common Sinus Problems

+Blockages.
 Each sinus has a narrow spot, called the transition space (ostium), which is an opening that’s responsible for drainage.
-If a bottleneck or blockage occurs in the transition of any of the sinuses, mucus backs up.
+If a bottleneck or blockage happens in the transition of any of your sinuses, mucus backs up.

-Another common issue is a deviated nasal septum, the thin wall of bone and cartilage inside your nasal cavity that separates your two nasal passages.
-Ideally, your septum is situated in the center of your nose, equally separating the two sides.
-But whether from genetics or injury, in about 80% of people, the nasal septum is displaced to one side, making one nasal passage smaller than the other.
+Deviated nasal septum.
+Your nasal septum is the thin wall of bone and cartilage inside your nasal cavity that separates your two nasal passages.
+Ideally, it’s in the center of your nose, equally separating the two sides.
+But in many people, whether from genetics or an injury, it’s off to one side, or “deviated.”
+That makes one nasal passage smaller than another.
 A deviated septum is one reason some people have sinus issues.
-A deviated septum can also lead to obstructed breathing and snoring.
+It can also cause snoring.

-More often, certain people just have variations in their anatomy that creates a longer, narrower path for the transition spaces to drain.
-“It’s pure genetics, since it’s the way we’ve inherited how our sinuses are put together and how easy or difficult it is for them to stay open or become blocked,” Albritton says.
+Narrow sinuses.
+Some people just have variations in their anatomy that creates a longer, narrower path for the transition spaces to drain.